 We climb to the Illmanndalen, the valley running East-West to Rondvassbu.
 The ascent and descent are mostly gentle and the string of lakes along the pass gives wild views.
-If staying in Otta, at Rondvassbu add the 6.5km (easy, smooth) track to Spranget for the afternoon bus.
-(Staying at Rondvassbu is also possible and you would take the bus in the morning.
+We stay in Otta, so at Rondvassbu we walk the 6.5km track to Spranget for the afternoon bus; this is easy, smooth and included in the day's stats above.
+(Staying at Rondvassbu is possible for a last hut night - please ask us - and you would walk this 6.5km in the morning.
 We advise on all the timings.)

 Hotel in Otta

 Departure from Otta after a superb Norwegian breakfast.
 There are well-timed trains to Oslo via Oslo Lufthavn.
 Or, press North within Norway - we would love to advise.

 Our usual schedule of accommodation might not be available, especially if there is not much time between booking and your trip.
 We book accommodation as closely as possible to this itinerary and present a schedule for you to check before we proceed.